idemura/incub/tree/README.md

 ## Tree
 Tree utility in Clojure.
-Renders file tree in the terminal.
+Renders a file tree in the terminal.

 Usage:
 ```tree <directory> [file filter regex]```